xlandscape/XSprayDrift-Component/README.md

 ### Inputs
 * `ProcessingPath` - The working directory for all files exchange with the module.
 A string with global scale.
 Value has no unit.
 * `SimulationStart` - The first date simulated.
-A datetime.date with global scale.
+A `datetime.date` with global scale.
 Value has no unit.
 * `SimulationEnd` - The last date simulated.
-A datetime.date with global scale.
+A `datetime.date` with global scale.
 Value has no unit.
 * `Geometries` - The base geometries of the simulated landscape in WKB representation.
 A list\[bytes\] with scale space/base_geometry.
 Values have no unit.
-* `GeometryCrs` - The coordinate reference in which the geometries are represented, given in PROJ4 notations.
+* `GeometryCrs` - The coordinate reference system of the geometries, given in PROJ4 notations.
 A string with global scale.
 Value has no unit.
 * `Extent` - The extent of the simulated region given as four coordinates (x-min, y-min, x-max, y-max).
 A tuple\[float\] with global scale.
 Values have unit metre.
 * `HabitatLulcTypes` - A comma-space separated list of numerical identifiers relating to habitat LULC types.
 A string